 Merin says she hopes more members of the Wheaton community learn about and make use of Lab 213 and all it has to offer.

 “The maker spaces are a great resource for Wheaton students, to be creative and explore the intersection between arts and technology,” she says.

 Maker space projects vary greatly in size, field and scope.
 Last year a student used maker equipment to build an underwater drone for her senior project.
 The remotely controlled submarine is 95 percent finished, and Goodman hopes another student will step in to get it up and running.

 Professor of Physics and Astronomy Dipankar Maitra is working with a student to develop a digital planetarium projector, making many of the parts they need with the lab’s 3D printers, Goodman said.

 Biochemistry major Joe Sapiente ’17 has used maker equipment to create heavy, cell-cast acrylic modifications to an aquarium at Wheaton’s Animal Care Facility, for a research project he’s doing with Professor of Biology Betsey Dexter Dyer.
 He says Lab 213 provides an essential space for the Wheaton community to collaborate.

 “It is, in effect, a start toward a campus think tank,” Sapiente says.

-Along with Lab 213, Wheaton is developing two other key maker spaces.
+Wheaton's expansion of maker spaces also includes the opening of two other key facilities.
 Meeneely 201, which is known as the Humanities Arts and Technology Creative Hub, or HATCH, is a sort of “ubersmart classroom,” with virtual reality gear and other media technology.
 The second space, located in Watson 138, is a working “fiber space,” where people can come to knit, weave on the new digital loom and use computers to design patterns and textiles, Goff says.